corrode/tools/README.md

 cargo run -- index
 ```

-this will create/update the twir.db sqlite file.
+this will create/update the twir.db sqlite file in the project root.

-After that, you can run the server with
+After that, you can run your server with

 ```sh
 cargo run -- serve